flamingquaks/promptrek/gh-pages/user-guide.md

 Compare features across different editor adapters.
 See which advanced features are supported by each AI editor integration.

 ### 🔄 [Sync Feature](user-guide/sync.html)
-Learn about bidirectional synchronization between editor-specific configurations and PrompTrek's universal format.
-Keep your prompts in sync across all tools.
+Import existing editor configurations into PrompTrek format, or sync generated editor files back to maintain a single source of truth.
+Keep your prompts consistent across all tools.

 ### 🔗 [Pre-commit Integration](user-guide/pre-commit.html)
 Set up automated prompt generation and validation with pre-commit hooks.
 Ensure your prompts are always up-to-date and valid before committing changes.